Some Info about Nurses in the USA

 • Positive impact on healthcare outcomes: Culturally competent care has been linked to improved healthcare outcomes, reduced health disparities, and increased patient safety.
 By promoting cultural competency in nursing practice, we can strive for a healthcare system that is effective and fair for all.

-See also The Role of Advanced Practice Nurses in US Healthcare
+See also The Nurse's Role in Advancing U.S. Healthcare Quality

 Nurses also play a crucial role in advocating for equitable and inclusive healthcare practices.
 By actively engaging in patient advocacy and promoting cultural competency within healthcare organizations, nurses can contribute to the larger goal of eliminating healthcare disparities and providing care that is sensitive to diverse patient populations.